SmalkiGroove/heroes-expansion/doc/HEROES.md

 __DUNCAN :__
 Demagogue - Knight

 • Neutral creatures are more likely to join this hero.
-The hero has a +10% per level bonus to his Army Power evaluation for diplomatic calculations.
+The hero has a +10% per level bonus to his army power evaluation for diplomatic calculations.
 • The Leadership skill tranfers more creatures in the caravan after battles, adding 1% per hero level.
 • Victories provide this hero with gold and resources.